 Which type of entity should be chosen to start a business?
 This question is very important for the entrepreneur.
-Most of us want to start a business in such type of entity which will provide unlimited benefits and lessor compliance.
-If one has to enjoy the benefits of partnership registration but do not want the inefficiency of any partner affects the progress of the business, than registering a Limited Liability Partnership Company is the best option, where one can have the benefits of both “the company” and “the partnership”.
+Most of us want to start a business in such type of entity which will provide unlimited benefits and lesser compliance.
+If one has to enjoy the benefits of partnership registration but does not want the inefficiency of any partner to affect the progress of the business, then registering a Limited Liability Partnership Company is the best option, where one can have the benefits of both “the company” and “the partnership”.

 Limited Liability Partnership / LLP Registration

-One can treat the Limited Liability Partnership (LLP) is an ameliorate version of the Partnership.
+One can treat the Limited Liability Partnership (LLP) is an ameliorated version of the Partnership.
 The LLPs are incorporated and are governed by the Limited Liability Partnership Act 2008.
-The main objective behind introducing the LLP registration was to provide a business form which is simple to operate without risking the liabilities of the owners.
+The main objective behind introducing the LLP registration was to provide a business form that is simple to operate without risking the liabilities of the owners.

-To register a business, LLPs are most preferred type of entity as it provides the benefits of both a partnership firm and company.
+To register a business, LLPs are the most preferred type of entity as it provides the benefits of both a partnership firm and a company.

 LLP Agreement –

 LLP Agreement is drafted between the designated partners of the Limited Liability Partnership or between the Limited Liability Partnership.
 This agreement is drafted under section 2(1)(0) which determines rights and duties of the designated partners and their rights to the company.